joseph-flinn/site/data/posts/0066-engineering-portfolio-management-part3.md

 | ORL 9 | Process in routine use in Production | | Infrastructure & processes proven at production rate | | Routine MRP scheduling in place | Deployment |
 | ORL 10 | Production process running under statistical process control | Full rate production personnel & skill set definitions in place | Surge capability for higher throughput understood | | Supply chain life-cycle management established | Full Production |

-TRLs and ORLs are distinct but not fully separate.
+TRLs and MRL/ORLs are distinct but not fully separate.
 As an example, let's say a team of engineers are working to add a new product feature that requires a new type of cache.
-As there are many different caching strategies and technologies, the specific use here will require some collaboration between the architect, the software engineers, and the site reliability engineers.
-The development work of the product feature would lean more towards the TRL framework while the infrastructure design and implementation would lean more towards the ORLs.
-However, the overall feature will need to complete both to be fully operational in production.
+As there are many different caching strategies and technologies, the decisions on which to use will require some collaboration between the architect, the software engineers, and the site reliability engineers.
+The development work of the product feature would heavily use the TRL framework while the infrastructure design and implementation would more likely use the ORLs.
+However, the overall feature will need to meet both TLR 9 and ORL 10 in order to be determined complete and fully operational in production.

 What happens if the site reliability team determines that there are infrastructure constraints on which new caching system can be chosen?
 What happens if the cost of the desired caching